 When you deep condition, it provides your hair with nutrients that help replenish moisture, promote elasticity, increase strength, and smooth down the hair cuticle.

-Here are some of my favorite moisturizing deep conditioners to use when caring for high porosity hair:
+Here are some of my favorite moisturizing deep conditioners:

 - OBIA Naturals Babassu Deep Conditioner